Tree Root Removal Cost

 Protective Equipment

-In particular, when removing tree roots, safety boots, gloves and safety goggles should be worn.
-If you’re using mechanical tools such as chainsaws or a stump grinder, ear protection is also necessary.
+Safety boots, gloves and goggles should be worn whenever removing tree roots.
+If using mechanical tools such as a chainsaw or stump grinder, ear protection is also necessary.

 Additional Costs